 Lion’s mane also fights cancers more directly.
 One study showed that lion’s mane accelerated the death of cancer cells from liver, colon, stomach, and blood cancer.
 A lung cancer study showed that lion’s mane slowed the cancer’s spread by 69%.
-A third study showed that lion’s mane extract slowed tumor growths better than traditional cancer treatments, with fewer side effects .
+A third study showed that lion’s mane extract slowed tumor growths better than traditional cancer treatments, with fewer side effects (8).

-And by purchasing our products, you heal your connection with the earth by helping to reforest our planet.
+Plus, with every purchase of Wild Kingdom extracts, you heal your connection with the earth by helping to reforest our planet.
 Every sale from our store donates to One Tree Planted, an organization that shares our mission for sustainability by planting trees worldwide.

 Shop Lion’s Mane